hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 That's it!

 The full understanding of this example should allow you to fully control the type solving of your app in a simple manner.
-Again, to fully examine the precedence of the mechanics at play in this example, please review [Type Solver Cases](./type-solver-cases.md).
+Again, to fully examine the precedence of the mechanics at play in this example, please review [Type Resolution Mechanics](./type-resolution-mechanics.md).